Snapshot: During the most recent year of complete data, in 2023 law enforcement suffered... Heading link

-• 73,560 Number of injuries resulting in days away from work from any cause, with 1/3 attributed to COVID.
+30,000 Number of injuries resulting in days away from work from any cause

 Law enforcement has been regularly ranked as one of the ten most dangerous occupations in the United States, specifically for correctional and police officers (US Bureau of Labor Statistics).
 Each existing data system provides a different picture of the risks law enforcement face while on the job.

-Department of Justice data estimates that approximately 16,000 officers suffer injuries after being assaulted on the job each year.
-Of the officers who are assaulted, approximately 53 are feloniously killed by civilians with another 60 killed accidentally (e.g. motor vehicle collisions or being struck by vehicle).
+Over the past five years, Department of Justice data estimates that an average of 19,975 officers suffer injuries after being assaulted on the job each year.
+Of the officers who are assaulted, an average of 57 are feloniously killed by civilians with another 47 killed accidentally (e.g. motor vehicle collisions or being struck by vehicle).
 Studies have shown that officers are more likely to suffer injuries when they use force (Henriquez, 1999; Smith, 2002; Alpert, 2004).

 Available Information Heading link